Azure-Samples/dotnetapp-azure-prometheus/README.md

     kubectl get services sampleapp
     ```

 2. Load the sampleapp endpoint and interact with the menu items (Home, About, Contact).
-Pre-aggregated metrics are configured and collected using:
+Pre-aggregated metrics are configured in the [RequestMiddleware.cs](Application/aspnet-core-dotnet-core/RequestMiddleware.cs).
+They are available with the following implementations:

     - **CustomMetrics**: Implementation of metrics using the AppInsights .NET Core SDK and `TelemetryClient.GetMetric`:

+      ```kql
+      # Example query that gets the metric for total requests

+      customMetrics
+      | where name == "getmetric_count_requests"
+      | extend customDimensions.path
+      | order by timestamp desc
+      ```

       ![custom-metrics](./assets/custom-metrics.png)